revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

 <summary><b>Show Answer</b></summary>

  > Yes, wrapper classes are immutable.
+ > Immutable class in java means that once an object is created, we cannot change its content.
+In Java, primitive wrapper classes (Integer, Byte, Long, Float, Double, Character, Boolean, Short) and String class is immutable, so operations like addition and subtraction create a new object and not modify the old.
  > wrapper classes are used to store data in collections and as a developer one doesn't wish that all the values in a collection are changed just because a primitive value is changed.